pbanj/Breadtools/Readme.md

 - v1.6 - forgot to change the bash reg files.

-- v1.7 - cleaned up the admin cmd command to shut kip up
+- v1.7 - cleaned up the admin cmd command to shut kip up.